GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/07.061-070/09.High-in-the-Heavens/docs.md

 ---
+title: |
-title: 69.
-High in the Heavens
+    069. High in the Heavens - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 069.
+High in the Heavens.
+High in the heavens, eternal God,  Thy goodness in full glory shines;  Thy truth shall break through every cloud  That veils and darkens Thy designs.
+    keywords:  |
-    keywords: Church Hymnal, High in the Heavens, High in the heavens, eternal God,
+        Church Hymnal 1941, adventhymnals, advent hymnals, High in the Heavens, High in the heavens, eternal God.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 69. HIGH IN THE HEAVENS
+## 069. HIGH IN THE HEAVENS
+####  Church Hymnal 1941,

 ```txt

 1.
 High in the heavens, eternal God,
 Thy goodness in full glory shines;